spotthehall/gnml/README.md

-# wane
+# nominal

-a minimal developer Micro.blog theme.
+a minimalist Micro.blog theme.
+This is a work in progress, so no special features yet...